ghstahl/AspNetCore.2.InMemoryIdentity/README.md

 [integrated](https://github.com/ghstahl/AspNetCore.2.InMemoryIdentity/commit/4084780864095c4c54789d385c6c2a3fe7fce2b0#diff-f03d32421dcf0fffab0ddc6e1c8a0986)

 # Obvious stuff
 This is meant for development.
 The user store disappears when you restart the webapp.

+## however....
+you can still use it in production, under a very specific case.

 # In Production
 I have always been an enterprise developer, so the user database was always a different service.
 No databases.
 No need for any of the identity services, like 2FA, password reset, email verification, etc.   Too bad for me, because it is really well done and really cool.